 "The trend in other courts has been contrary to this Idaho case," Lazaroff said.

 Lazaroff said similar lawsuits are likely to arise in the wake of Sunday's NASCAR crash at Daytona International Speedway.
-The crash left at least 33 spectators injured when a car flew into a fence, hurling a tire and debris into the stands.

 "There are lawyers who have said the ticket-stub disclaimer will be sufficient but I have my doubts.
 It's not like you're signing on the dotted line that you've read the ticket," Lazaroff said.